 - B. The Board shall refuse to grant any license if it has reasonable cause to believe that: - 1.
 The applicant, or if the applicant is a partnership, any general partner thereof, or if the applicant is an association, any member thereof, or a limited partner of 10 percent or more with voting rights, or if the applicant is a corporation, any officer, director, or shareholder owning 10 percent or more of its capital stock, or if the applicant is a limited liability company, any member-manager or any member owning 10 percent or more of the membership interest of the limited liability company: - a.
 Is not 21 years of age or older; - b.
 Has been convicted in any court of a felony or any crime or offense involving moral turpitude under the laws of any state or of the United States within seven years of the date of the application or has not completed all terms of sentencing and probation resulting from any such conviction; - c.
 Knowingly employs or allows to volunteer someone younger than 21 years of age; - d.
-Is not the legitimate owner of the business proposed to be licensed, or other persons have ownership interests in the business that have not been disclosed;
+Is not the legitimate owner of the business proposed to be licensed, or other persons have ownership interests in the business that have not been disclosed; - e.
+Has not demonstrated financial responsibility sufficient to meet the requirements of the business proposed to be licensed;

-953 e.
-Has not demonstrated financial responsibility sufficient to meet the requirements of the business 954 proposed to be licensed; 955 f.
-Has misrepresented a material fact in applying to the Board for a license; 956 g.
-Has defrauded or attempted to defraud the Board, or any federal, state, or local government or 957 governmental agency or authority, by making or filing any report, document, or tax return required by 958 statute or regulation that is fraudulent or contains a false representation of a material fact; or has willfully 959 deceived or attempted to deceive the Board, or any federal, state, or local government or governmental 960 agency or authority, by making or maintaining business records required by statute or regulation that are 961 false or fraudulent; 962 h.
-Is violating or allowing the violation of any provision of this subtitle in his establishment at the 963 time his application for a license is pending; 964 i.
-Is a full-time or part-time employee of the Department of State Police or of a police department 965 or sheriff's office that is a part of or administered by the Commonwealth or any political subdivision 966 thereof, and who is responsible for the enforcement of the penal, traffic, or motor vehicle laws of the 967 Commonwealth; 968 j.
-Has been sanctioned by the Board pursuant to § 54.1-3316 and regulations promulgated by the 969 Board for a violation pursuant to Chapter 16 (§ 4.1-1600 et seq.); or 970 k.
-Is physically unable to carry on the business for which the application for a license is filed or 971 has been adjudicated incapacitated.
-972 2.
-The applicant is a member or employee of the Board or is a corporation or other business entity 973 in which a member or employee of the Board is a stockholder or has any other economic interest.
-974 Whenever any other elected or appointed official of the Commonwealth or any political subdivision 975 thereof applies for such a license or continuance thereof, he shall state on the application the official 976 position he holds, and whenever a corporation or other business entity in which any such official is a 977 stockholder or has any other economic interest applies for such a license, it shall state on the application 978 the full economic interests of each such official in such corporation or other business entity.
-979 3.
-The place to be occupied by the applicant:
+1042 f.
+Has misrepresented a material fact in applying to the Board for a license; 1043 g.
+Has defrauded or attempted to defraud the Board, or any federal, state, or g.
+Has defrauded or attempted to defraud the Board, or any federal, state, or local government or governmental agency or authority, by making or filing any report, document, or tax return required by statute or regulation that is fraudulent or contains a false representation of a material fact; or has willfully deceived or attempted to deceive the Board, or any federal, state, or local government or governmental agency or authority, by making or maintaining business records required by statute or regulation that are false or fraudulent;

+h.
+Is violating or allowing the violation of any provision of this subtitle in his establishment at the time his application for a license is pending;

+i.
+Is a full-time or part-time employee of the Department of State Police or of a police department or sheriff's office that is a part of or administered by the Commonwealth or any political subdivision thereof, and who is responsible for the enforcement of the penal, traffic, or motor vehicle laws of the Commonwealth;

+j.
+Has been sanctioned by the Board pursuant to § 54.1-3316 and regulations promulgated by the Board for a violation pursuant to Chapter 16 (§ 4.1-1600 et seq.); or k.
+Is physically unable to carry on the business for which the application for a license is filed or has been adjudicated incapacitated.